 This first College sanctuary was established in 1958 following provisions of the Charles W. Carry Sanctuary Endowment.
-The sanctuary boundaries were expanded in the late 1960's.
+The sanctuary boundaries were expanded in the late 1960s.
 Recognition of the value of this oak forest is widespread.
 Professor A.E.
-Radford, Emeritus Professor of Botany at the University of North Carolina, brought his classes to this forest and considered it to be "the best White-Oak forest seen in the Piedmont."
-A "Sierra Club Naturalist's Guide: The Piedmont" (1980) included it as one of 29 unique deciduous habitats found from New Jersey to Georgia.
+Radford, emeritus professor of botany at the University of North Carolina, brought his classes to this forest and considered it to be “the best white oak forest seen in the Piedmont.”
+The 1980 “Sierra Club Naturalist’s Guide: The Piedmont” included it as one of 29 unique deciduous habitats found from New Jersey to Georgia.

 Although protected from cutting or development, the sanctuary is far from undisturbed.
 Hurricane Hazel in 1954 blew down many large white oaks, which were subsequently removed.
 Invasive plants encroach along the margins, and an immense clone of an exotic groundcover, the periwinkle Vinca minor, carpets the understory of more than an acre.
-Invasions by non-native plants and animals are one of the world's major conservation problems and Sweet Briar's forests are not immune to this onslaught.
-A potential disaster for the sanctuary, which the college must address, is that a 70+-year-old sewer line runs through the center of the sanctuary.
+Invasions by non-native plants and animals are among the world’s major conservation problems and Sweet Briar’s forests are not immune to this onslaught.
+A potential disaster for the sanctuary, is that a more than 70-year-old sewer line runs through the center of the sanctuary.

-Along the southeast edge of the Constitution Oaks is the Mabel Thacher Edwards Wildflower Garden.
+Along the southeast edge of Constitution Oaks is the Mabel Thacher Edwards Wildflower Garden.
 Mabel was passionate about the wildflowers and ferns of the Appalachians.
-She knew where and when every campus wildflower peeked above the soil, and greeted each, common or rare, with delight.
-In collaboration with her husband Buck, she put together an Annotated List of the Wild Vascular Plants of the Sweet Briar College Property.
+She knew where and when every campus wildflower peeked above the soil and greeted each, common or rare, with delight.
+In collaboration with her husband, Buck, she put together an Annotated List of the Wild Vascular Plants of the Sweet Briar College Property.